lsst/qserv/proxy/README.txt

-# To start mysql proxy
+# Start mysql proxy and rpcServer using provided scripts
-./bin/mysql-proxy --proxy-lua-script=mysqlProxy.lua

-# To talk to mysql proxy from mysql client
+# Talk to mysql proxy from mysql client using
 mysql --port=4040 --protocol=TCP